Colleges by Location

 Test Scores

 Out of the number of applicants who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 61% and ACT scores 24%.
 97% of the enrolled students submitted SAT composite scores between 1,400 and 1,600 and 2% between 1,200 and 1,399.
-The percent of freshmen who submitted ACT Composite scores in the range between 30-36 was 97 and 3 between 24-29.
+The percent of freshman students who submitted ACT Composite scores in the range between 30-36 was 97 and 3 between 24-29.

 Deadlines